Who we are

 Children

-Older folk
+Older Folk

 Not surprisingly for a parish that has been in existence for more than 150 years, we have a generous number of older folk in our congregation.
 They bring a deep perspective to our community affairs, having witnessed astonishing local and global changes in their lifetimes.
 They are active in every parish ministry.
 We relish the warm interaction that happens when several generations are together, and when life events such as baptisms, weddings, and funerals are marked by the entire parish.
 We have some physical accommodations in our buildings to assist those who might need them (handicap access, amplified sound).
 Some of our caring ministries are organized with older people, including those confined to home, in mind.